 Snack on vegetables and fruit when necessary and first starting out.

 By choosing vegetables and low-sugar fruit, your body can get fiber and minerals to stay satisfied before or after your meal.

 - Start by eating three meals a day and work down to one meal.

 - Make sure you are consuming enough calories or you will be hungry.
-Too few calories and your metabolism will slow down and you might lose weight but not efficiently.This will also make maintaining a healthy weight much harder as you'll be more prone to gain weight when you eat normally again.
+Too few calories and your metabolism will eventually slow down and you might lose weight but not efficiently.This will also make maintaining a healthy weight much harder as you'll be more prone to gain weight when you eat normally again.

 - Start by eating fruits and vegetables throughout the day and your main meal at night.
 You can adjust the time of day when you eat your main meal later, if necessary.

 - Avoid processed snacks and foods.
 They are addicting and they don’t satisfy hunger.

 - Stick to lean proteins, fresh vegetables, low-sugar fruits, and whole grains.
 It's ok to treat yourself but don't over-do it.